Domestic Violence Defense Lawyer in Milwaukee

 No Contact Orders

 An individual who is arrested on suspicion of domestic violence in Wisconsin will not be allowed to go near the victim or the victim’s home for 72 hours after the arrest.
 This means that if the two share a home, the accused individual will not be able to return home until that time period has ended.
 The only exception to this is if the victim signs a written waiver.
-It is critical that you not contact the victim in any way during this time period, because the penalties for violating a no-contact order are severe.
+It is critical that you not contact the victim in any way during this time period.
+The penalties for violating a no-contact order are severe.
 Violation of a no contact order might include a fine of up to $10,000 and 9 months in jail.
 Be sure to contact an attorney as soon as you are able to after your arrest to discuss your rights and legal options.

 Temporary Restraining Orders

-Victims of domestic abuse in Wisconsin have the immediate right to file a temporary restraining order against their abuser.
+Victims of domestic abuse in the state of Wisconsin have the immediate right to file a temporary restraining order against their abuser.
 A temporary restraining order is often granted shortly after a charge is filed and without notice to the charged individual, which are known as “ex parte” proceedings.
 A hearing is then scheduled within 14 days for the judge to determine whether the temporary restraining order should be extended into a full restraining order.

 Violation of a temporary restraining order may include up to 9 months incarceration and fines of up to $1,000, so it is crucial that you not try to contact the victim while a temporary restraining order is in place.
 Instead, make sure to hire qualified legal counsel to help you understand your options moving forward.